openstack/bifrost/playbooks/roles/bifrost-test-inspection/README.md

 bifrost-test-inspection
 =======================

-Tests nodes that have been inspected by ironic inspector.
+Tests nodes that have been inspected by ironic.

 Requirements
 ------------